 Today we’re talking about growing your congregation and getting more first-time people into your church.

-As pastors and church leaders we sometimes put too much emphasis on bums on seats and our whole self-esteem rests on the numbers of people who attend our services on any given Sunday morning.
+As pastors and church leaders, we sometimes put too much emphasis on bums on seats and our whole self-esteem rests on the number of people who attend our services on any given Sunday morning.

-At other times we’re told that numbers are not an indication of our church’s success and we shouldn’t be overly occupied with them.
+At other times we’re told numbers are not an indication of our church’s success and we shouldn’t be overly occupied with them.

 Let’s just get the balance right…